cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 cd L1MenuTools/rate-estimation
 ./testMenu2016 -m menu/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv -l ntuple/Run3_NuGun_MC_ntuples.list -o testoutput -b 2544 --doPlotRate --doPlotEff --maxEvent 20000 --SelectCol 2E+34 --doPrintPU
 ```
+The rate estimation tool will output the rate table in txt and csv format, a root file with the rates of the L1 seeds vs pT and eta.
+All these files can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results/)
+Additionally a [testoutput\_PU.csv](https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/ratesAndPS/tutorials/rate-estimation/results/testoutput_PU.csv) is produced when the --doPrintPU is used.
+This contains the seed names, PU bins, totl events, PS value and number of events fired the trigger in every PU bin.
+This file will be used for the rate VS PU plotting.

 **How many events should I run for my studies?**
     <details>